 Maurice attended Dulwich College 1921-25, then went up to Jesus College, Cambridge in October 1926.
 In June 1928 he was awarded Class III in the Classical Tripos Part 1; his MA was conferred in April 1939.

-In 1939 Maurice was appointed joint headmaster of The Leas, along with Francis Fetherstonhaugh, by Tim Dealtry.
+In September 1933 Maurice joined the teaching staff at The Leas; and in 1939 he was appointed joint headmaster, along with Francis Fetherstonhaugh, by Tim Dealtry.
 But he left very soon for war service, appointed 2nd Lieutenant, Royal Irish Fusiliers, on 5 March 1940.

 In 1946 Maurice married Mary Gray Campbell Crum; they had 4 children.